tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/Activities/02-Stu_Plotting_w_Plotly/README.md

 ### Challenge

 Plot the progression of foreclosures using an area chart to determine if the rate of foreclosures has increased or decreased over the years.
-Make sure to specify a Series for the `color` and `line_group` attributes.
+Make sure to specify a Series for the `colour` and `line_group` attributes.

   ![plotly_example_scatter_3.png](Images/plotly_example_scatter_3.png)